July 10, 2020

 Help Us Survive COVID-19

 In these challenging times, we’re working hard every day to save Hubbard Hall, so we can continue to serve you, your children, and families in 2020 and beyond!
 We’ve had to cancel or postpone events, suspend classes, and slash staff.
-Please consider helping us by mailing us a check to: Hubbard Hall, 25 East Main St. Cambridge, NY 12816 or clicking here to donate.
+Please consider helping us by mailing us a check to: Hubbard Hall, 25 East Main St. Cambridge, NY 12816 or clicking here to donate online.

 We know money is tight for everyone right now, so we’d deeply appreciate any help you can provide.
 Thanks to a series of anonymous donors, your gift will now be matched and therefore double between now and July 31!